cmu-delphi/delphi-epidata/docs/api/covidcast.md

 outpatient doctor's visits, and other sources.
 Many of these are publicly available *only* through the COVIDcast API.

-Delphi's COVID-19 Surveillance Streams data includes the following data sources.
+Delphi's COVID-19 indicators data includes the following data sources.
 Data from most of these sources is typically updated daily.
 You can use the [`covidcast_meta`](covidcast_meta.md) endpoint to get summary information about the ranges of the different attributes for the different data sources.